How to create perfect marketing reports from blank Google Sheets

 Schedule a data refresh

-This is where Superetrics really comes into its element.
+This is where Supermetrics really comes into its element.
 Set up a data refresh when it suits you and your client.
 If you’re confident that the report is exactly what your client needs to see without any additional commentary or notes, use the scheduled email feature to send it straight to their inbox.

 There’s nothing like being able to inform a client that their report is ready to view first thing at the beginning of the month.
-If you’ve planned your report carefully enough you can rest easy in the knowledge that you can get straight down to analysing t the right time.
+If you’ve planned your report carefully enough you can rest easy in the knowledge that you can get straight down to analyzing t the right time.

 Tip: set up your scheduled update in the early hours of the morning.
 This way, you will get your data at first light and allow some room for slow internet connectivity.